gis-rpd/pipelines/README.md

   logs/submission.log`.
 Upon restart, partially created files will be automatically deleted and the pipeline will skip already completed steps
-- In GIS different pipeline versions are installed at ``/mnt/projects/rpd/pipelines/``

 ## How it works

 - All pipelines are based on [![Snakemake](https://img.shields.io/badge/snakemake-≥3.5.2-brightgreen.svg?style=flat-square)](http://snakemake.bitbucket.org)
-- Software versions are defined in each pipelines' `conf.default.yaml` and loaded via [dotkit](https://computing.llnl.gov/?set=jobs&page=dotkit)
+- Software versions are defined in each pipelines' `cfg/modules.yaml` and loaded via [dotkit](https://computing.llnl.gov/?set=jobs&page=dotkit)
-- Pipeline wrappers create a run directory which contains all necessary configuration files, run scripts etc.
+- Pipeline wrappers create an output directory containing all necessary configuration files, run scripts etc.
 - After creation of this folder, the pipeline is automatically scheduled (unless `--no-run` was used which gives you a chance to change the config file `conf.yaml`)